Breakfast in Utopia!

 Emily took a photo with her phone and all 3 flipped through the pages, while we told them how we use this old cookbook like a treasure map.
 It's not easy to explain, to a generation that hardly knows about Ford Motor Company or cookbooks period.
 But they clearly loved hearing how the book leads us to interesting places and people!
 They were happy to pose with the book.
 I let them pick the best photo spot.

-First I embarrassed myself by approaching wrong man, with the cookbook.
+As we walked towards the car, I noticed two nicely dressed men near the grill pit.
+It looked to me like maybe the owner had just arrived.
+I couldn't help myself.
+I headed over, in the dark.
+First I embarrassed myself by approaching the wrong man, with the cookbook.
 The dapper gentleman said he was actually Dr. Baeten's driver, but he pointed me in the right direction.

-Dr. Baeten was more than happy to put up with my jabber about our delicious meal and how nicely the staff took care of us.
+Dr. Baeten was more than happy to put up with my jabber about our delicious meal.
+I told him how nicely the staff took care of us.

 He was also pretty delighted when I showed him the book.
 He and his wife have owned Grey Moss since 1988, so I was surprised he hadn't run across the book in all these years!
 He asked if he could get a photo of the recipe and Emily assured him she had taken one.
 I left happy.
 I also left without my mouthwatering doggy bag.
 I put it down on a patio table.
 Rats!